savarin/rateflask/README.md

 ### Installation
 1. Clone this repo.
-2. Download the full version data from the [Lending Club website](https://www.lendingclub.com/info/download-data.action), or from the following [Dropbox address](https://www.dropbox.com/sh/pmwh81xl7bi5axv/AABSewOpldF2zdqr6JOP5lNha?dl=0), and place in a directory labeled `data`.
+2. Download the full version data from the
+[Lending Club website][Lending Club website], or from the following [Dropbox address][Dropbox address], and place in a directory labeled `data`.
 3. Install the listed requirements.
 4. (Optional) Start up a MongoDB instance, and a PostgreSQL database named 'rateflask'.